MicrosoftDocs/powerbi-docs/articles/powerbi-admin-manage-your-data-storage-in-power-bi.md

    ms.author="asaxton"/>
 # Manage your data storage in Power BI

-Power BI offers two licenses – free and Pro – with different data capacity limits:
+Power BI offers two licenses, Power BI (free) and Power BI Pro, with different data capacity limits:

--   Free customers have a maximum 1 GB data capacity.
+-   Free users have a maximum 1 GB data capacity.

--   Pro customers of Power BI Pro have 10 GB maximum capacity.
+-   Pro users of Power BI Pro have 10 GB maximum capacity.

--   Pro customers can create groups, with a maximum 10 GB data capacity each.
+-   Pro users can create groups, with a maximum 10 GB data capacity each.

 At the tenant level, total usage can’t exceed 10 GB per Pro user across all Pro users and groups in the tenant.